zio/zio/docs/code-of-conduct.md

 - Wiem Zine El Abidine [@wi101](https://github.com/wi101)

-The ZIO project requires that drastic moderation actions detailed in the code of conduct - for example, removing a user from the Gitter channel - be agreed upon a group of over 2/3rds of the steering committee.
+The ZIO project requires that drastic moderation actions detailed in the code of conduct - for example, removing a user from the Discord Server - be agreed upon a group of over 2/3rds of the steering committee.

 For any questions, concerns, or moderation requests please contact any member of